summerstreet/woodling/README.md

 ### Free tip

-Don't forget to put `use Woodlig\Woodling;` at the top of your file.
+Don't forget to put `use Woodling\Woodling;` at the top of your file.
 This will let you use short class syntax instead of having to prepend it with a namespace.

 ### License